Focal Modulation Networks: More Implementation Details

+As we discussed in our main submission, we observed in our experiments that different configurations (\textit{e.g.}, depths, dimensions, \textit{etc}) lead to different performance.
+For a fair comparison, we use the same stage layouts and hidden dimensions as Swin~\cite{liu2021swin,yang2021focal}, but replace the SA modules with Focal Modulation modules.
+We thus construct a series of Focal Modulation Network (FocalNet) variants as shown in Table~\ref{tab:focalnet_variants}.

-\subsubsection{Training settings for ImageNet-1K.}
+\subsection{Training settings for ImageNet-1K}

 We follow Swin~\cite{liu2021swin} to use the same set of data augmentations including Random Augmentation~\cite{cubuk2020randaugment}, Mixup~\cite{zhang2017mixup}, CutMix~\cite{yun2019cutmix} and Random Erasing~\cite{zhong2020random}.
 For model regularization, we use Label Smoothing~\cite{szegedy2016rethinking} and DropPath~\cite{huang2016deep}.
 For all models, the initial learning rate is set to $10^{-3}$ after 20 warm-up epochs beginning with $10^{-6}$.
 For optimization, we use AdamW~\cite{loshchilov2017decoupled} and a cosine learning rate scheduler~\cite{loshchilov2016sgdr}.
 The weight decay and the gradient clipping norm is set to $0.05$ and $5.0$, respectively.
 We set the stochastic depth drop rates to $0.2$, $0.3$ and $0.5$ for our tiny, small and base models, respectively.
 During training, images are randomly cropped to $224 \times 224$, and a center crop is used during evaluation.
 Throughput/Speed is measured on one V100 GPU with batch size 128, following~\cite{liu2021swin}.
+A detailed summary is shown in Table~\ref{tab:config4imagenet1k}.

-\subsubsection{Training settings for ImageNet-22K.}
+\subsection{Training settings for ImageNet-22K}

 We train FocalNet-B and FocalNet-L for 90 epochs with a batch size of 4096 and input resolution $224 \times 224$.
 The initial learning rate is set to $10^{-3}$ after a warmup of 5 epochs.
 We set the the stochastic depth drop rates to $0.2$ for both networks.
 For stability, we use LayerScale~\cite{touvron2021going} with initial value $10^{-4}$ for all layers.
 The other settings follow those for ImageNet-1K.
 After the pretraining, we finetune the models on ImageNet-1K for 30 epochs with initial learning rate of $3\times 10^{-5}$, cosine learning rate scheduler and AdamW optimizer.
 The stochastic depth drop rate is set to $0.3$ and both CutMix and Mixup are muted during the finetuning.